SymSoftSolutions/CWS-Prototype/README.md

 We combined User Centered Design and Agile Development.
 By the end of this sprint, we generated interactive mockups with full functionality as described by the State requirements

-During this phase we executed the following tasks:
+During sprint 0 we executed the following tasks:

-*User Centered Design:*
+*Human Centered Design:*

 1. Interviewed a foster parent to understand his challenges, and vision for improved digital foster care services
 2. Created User Personas
-3. Designed high fidelity product wireframes and reviewed them with users
+3. Designed high fidelity product wireframes and reviewed those with users
 4. Gathered visual design, branding, and marketing guidelines

 *Agile Process:*